JonathanMEdwards/subtext10/doc/language.md

 ## Blocks, formulas, and functions

-One way a Subtext workspace is constructed is with a _block_ (the other is a _series_) .
+One way a Subtext workspace is constructed is with a _block_ (the other is an _array_) .
 A block contains a fixed set of items with (optional) names.
 Blocks are defined in the syntax with curly brackets preceded by a keyword indicating the kind of block.
 Blocks are used for both data and functions.
 A common data block is the _record_, which is like a struct or object in other languages, and like a row in a relational databases.
 For example:
 ```
 b: record {
   x: 0